borg0861/borg0861.github.io/rules/combat/stamina.md

 title: Stamina
 ---

 Your hero’s survivability is represented by your Stamina.
-Think of Stamina as a combination of a creature’s physical vitality, their overall energy for dodging and resisting incoming blows and other violence, and any active defenses like shields or gravitic barriers.
+Think of Stamina as a combination of a creature’s physical vitality, their overall energy for dodging and resisting incoming blows and other violence, <span class="changed-text">and any active defenses like shields or gravitic barriers</span>.
 It’s not that every instance of damage deals a bleeding wound to you, but that each one chips away at your ability to fight effectively.
 An attack might make you sweat as you hunker behind cover to avoid a barrage of bullets, while another might be stopped by your shields, leaving you depleted and open to another attack.
 Eventually, though, this draining of energy leaves you open for bigger blows that can truly harm your body—or possibly kill you.

 After any damage you take is reduced by damage immunity or other effects, your Stamina is reduced by an amount equal to the remaining damage.
 Some effects can also reduce your Stamina maximum, limiting the amount of Stamina you can regain.